 Gathering local perspectives of conflict dynamics

-In partnership with local researchers, Saferworld has conducted participatory research into the drivers of conflict and potential mitigation mechanisms in Nagorny Karabakh and frontline areas in Armenia and Azerbaijan and across the North Caucasus.
+In partnership with local researchers, Saferworld has conducted participatory research into the drivers of conflict and potential mitigation mechanisms in Nagorny Karabakh and frontline areas in Armenia and Azerbaijan.
 Saferworld also conducts annual community perception surveys in Shida Kartli and in Eastern Abkhazia.
 These surveys provide locally-informed insights on the factors that undermine the security and livelihoods of conflict-affected communities in these areas.
 Based on this assessment, we work out locally-appropriate ways of responding to the causes of insecurity.
 We are now engaged in advocacy with a range of actors on how to best manage these challenges.